 The Government of South Australia has developed the 'South Australian Policy Framework: Aboriginal Languages Interpreters and Translators' to demonstrate its commitment to ‘Closing the Gap’, through providing a coordinated policy approach across Government of South Australia agencies and services for the effective provision and use of Aboriginal languages interpreting and translating services.

 The policy’s objectives are:

-- to ensure that South Australian Government agencies and services acknowledge, understand and respond to the need for Aboriginal languages interpreters and translators by Aboriginal people for whom English is a barrier to effective communication and understanding
+- to ensure that Government of South Australia agencies and services acknowledge, understand and respond to the need for Aboriginal languages interpreters and translators by Aboriginal people for whom English is a barrier to effective communication and understanding

 - to improve awareness across government and in the community of the availability of Aboriginal languages interpreters and translators for use in communication, consultation and service delivery